 By the way, I would feel remiss if I didn’t share this information: Dick Bavetta was assigned to every one of the above games.

 I believe there is yet another game in that timeframe that needs a look: 2001 Eastern Conference Finals: Milwaukee/Philadelphia.
-Philly has home court but Milwaukee steals one there.
-Then they went back to Milwaukee and won at home.
-Up 2-1, if they hold home court they’ll have a 3-1 advantage.
-But they don’t.
+Philly is the “money” team with the bigger market and the bigger star (Iverson).
+They have home court but Milwaukee steals one there.
+The series went back to Milwaukee and the Bucks won at home to go up 2-1.
+If Milwaukee holds home court they’ll have a 3-1 advantage and a very strong chance of making the Finals.
+But they don’t win game 4.
 They lose a tough home game 89-83 where the Sixers shoot way more free throws.
 That was the only game of the series Dick Bavetta worked.
 Philadelphia goes on to win the series in 7 as home court holds the rest of the way.

 Incidentally in all these games we can now look back with the advantage of 538’s complete NBA Elo project.
 In every case the “wrong” team won.
 That is, the results contradict the fine-grained Elo prediction.